Glendale Pedestrian Accident Lawyers

 - Failure to Yield Right of Way — When a driver neglects to give priority to a pedestrian at crosswalks, intersections, or other designated pedestrian zones.

-- Distracted Driving – When the driver is preoccupied with activities like texting, having a phone conversation, or using in-car entertainment systems, and this distraction causes an accident with a pedestrian.
+- Distracted Driving — When the driver is preoccupied with activities like texting, having a phone conversation, or using in-car entertainment systems, their lack of attention can increase the risk of a pedestrian accident.

-- Driving Under the Influence – When a driver is intoxicated by alcohol or drugs, impairing their safe driving ability and causing a pedestrian accident.
+- Driving Under the Influence — When a driver is intoxicated by alcohol or drugs, it can impair their safe driving ability and cause a pedestrian accident.

 - Disregarding Traffic Signals — Drivers who run red lights or ignore stop signs, resulting in an accident with a pedestrian, can be held accountable.